 Revenues from las Vegas poker rooms have dropped from roughly 170,000,000 in the peak year of 2007 to 117,000,000 now.

 According to the great news resource legalonlinepokerreport.com, Severin Rasset, the Director of Poker Innovation and Operations at Stars Group, has stated that an internal survey conducted by PokerStars (the world’s largest online poker site by far) indicated 42 percent of lapsed poker players found the game of poker boring and not engaging.

 The need to innovate is apparent.
 The millennial potential is, at least, interesting.

 I believe the industry would be foolish to dismiss this opportunity.
 But it would be equally foolish to believe that there is one, simple solution for meeting this new, supposed, demand.
 For every League of Legends game there are five other MOBAs that didn’t make it.
 For every Candy Crush that are ten pick three games that never found an audience.
 The devil is in the details.
 Success in game development is a razor sharp edge.

-The are several of these ”Poker with Powers” games that aim to evolve poker through the injection of game mechanics features found in other game genres and ramping up the audiovisual experience in order to craft products that cater better to the demands and desires of millennial gamers and disengaged older poker players alike already on the market or in production.
+The are several of these ”Poker with Powers” games that aim to evolve poker through the injection of novel game mechanics and by ramping up the audiovisual experience already on the market or in production.
 There is Powerup Poker from Pokerstars and our game Hands of Victory.
 Playtrex has released Wild Poker in the appstore while the status of Mediarex’s HoldemX is unknown.
 Pipeworks’ Steam released Prominence Poker may fit the description as well.